Rules of MAYFIELD Dek Hockey Arena

 Dek hockey is for fun

-The equipment used is a Painesville Dek approved ball, stick, helmet and shin pads
+Equipment used is a Mayfield Dek approved ball, stick, helmet and shin pads

 Hockey helmets are allowed.
 Lacrosse helmets are not allowed.

-General league and game Rules of Painesville Dek Hockey:
+General league and game Rules of Mayfield Dek Hockey:

 Goalies: Goalies are allowed to use traditional hockey goalie pads, chest, gloves, helmet, stick. the goalie must wear running shoes.
 Goalies must only wear equipment with the intent of protecting themselves, not to increase playing performance.

-League Fees- League fees and deposits must be paid by agreed deadlines to insure the team spot is held.
-It is the responsibility of the team captain to provide payment to Painesville Dek hockey and collect reimbursements from the team players.
+League Fees: League fees and deposits must be paid by agreed deadlines to insure the team spot is held.
+It is the responsibility of the team captain to provide payment to Mayfield Dek Hockey and collect reimbursements from the team players.

-Jersey Requirements - Teams must supply their own jerseys (shirts) with a clearly seen number on the back.
-Logos/sponsors and team name are allowed but must always be done in acceptable manner, deemed by Painesville Dek Hockey.
+Jersey Requirements: Teams must supply their own jerseys (shirts) with a clearly seen number on the back.
+Logos/sponsors and team name are allowed but must always be done in acceptable manner, deemed by Mayfield Dek Hockey.
 No profanity or inappropriate images will be tolerated.

-Tripping - A player who intentionaly or unintentionally places their stick in the foot path or area of an opposing player causing them to fall.
+Tripping: A player who intentionally or unintentionally places their stick in the foot path or area of an opposing player causing them to fall.

 No off sides: the center line will be used for faceoff purposes.